reymondgomera/empire-gateway/README.md

 - use this route `/empire/registration`
 - need bearer token/api key (coming from Portal) and attach to HEADER

-HEADER REQUEST FOR EACH REQUEST:
+### HEADER REQUEST FOR EACH REQUEST

-# YOU CANNOT MAKE REQUEST IF THERE IS NO REGISTRATION
+NOTE: YOU CANNOT MAKE REQUEST IF THERE IS NO REGISTRATION

 - x-location-code
 - x-cpu-id